ntang/mongo-ruby-driver-wiki/Aggregation-Framework-Examples.md

 * The `state` field holds the two letter state abbreviation.
 * The `pop` field holds the population.
 * The `loc` field holds the location as a latitude longitude pair.

+## States with Populations Over 10 Million

+To return all states with a population greater than 10 million, use the following aggregation operation: